 While the Book of Mormon does not provide detailed information concerning the Spirit of Christ, it does describe its purposes and its influence upon the lives of people.
-From modern scriptures, we learn that the Spirit of Christ is the power that "proceedeth forth from the presence of God to fill the immensity of space" (D&C 88:12; see also 2 Nephi 16:3).
-It is the light of the sun, the moon, and the stars, and the power by which all things were made (D&C 88:7-10).
-It is a spirit that "giveth life to all things" and the "law by which all things are governed" (v 13; emphasis added).
-Also, this spirit is the power which enables God to comprehend all things (v 41).
-The Spirit of Christ is also that which "giveth light to every man that cometh into the world" (D&C 88:46) and is given to everyone that they "may know good from evil" (Moroni 7:15).
+From modern scriptures, we learn that the Spirit of Christ is the power that "proceedeth forth from the presence of God to fill the immensity of space" (D&C 88:12; see also

+2 Nephi 16:3).
+It is the light of the sun, the moon, and the stars, and the power by which all things were made (see D&C 88:7-10).
+It is a spirit that "giveth life to all things" and the "law by which all things are governed" (D&C 88:13; emphasis added).
+Also, this spirit is the power which enables God to comprehend all things (see D&C 88:41).
+The Spirit of Christ is also that which "giveth light to every man that cometh into the world" (D&C 84:46) and is given to everyone that they "may know good from evil" (Moroni 7:15).